 Coronal section of the ear canal.
 The skin of the cartilaginous and osseous canals is magnified.
 (Reproduced, with permission, from Lucente F, ed.
 The External Ear.
 Copyright Elsevier, 1995.)

 The ceruminous glands are modified apocrine sweat glands surrounded by myoepithelial cells and are organized into apopilosebaceous units.
 These empty into a follicular canal surrounding each hair follicle, providing glandular secretions that combine with sloughed epithelium to create cerumen (Figure 49–3).
 Cerumen prevents canal maceration, is hydrophobic, and has a slightly acidic pH, all of which contribute to the antibacterial effects of cerumen.

 Skin of the cartilaginous portion of the external auditory canal depicting apopilosebaceous units.
 (Reproduced, with permission, from Main T, Lim D. The human external auditory canal: an ultrastructural study.
 Laryngoscope.
 1976;86:1164.
 Copyright LWW.)

 The pinna is innervated laterally, inferiorly, and posteriorly by the great auricular nerve (cervical plexus).
-Arnold’s nerve (a branch of the vagus nerve) innervates the inferior bony canal, ...
+Arnold’s nerve (a branch of the vagus nerve) innervates ...